 Do yourself a favor and if you don’t know anything about where you’re about to jet off to; admit it.
-Google search “Italy” or “Florence” before you get here and read basic things like where exactly the city is, what things are there, important people, etc. It will literally take a few minutes and it will save you from saying things like “I’d really love to go to Tuscany.”
+Google search “Italy” or “Florence” before you’re an American transfers Florence and read basic things like where exactly the city is, what things are there, important people, etc. It will literally take a few minutes and it will save you from saying things like “I’d really love to go to Tuscany.”
 (Florence is in Tuscany) Or, “Oh my God!
 The Spanish Steps!
 (Those are in Rome).
 Or Italians least favorite, “Christopher Columbus was Spanish!”
 (He died in Spain, but was born in Italy).

 2. We “Drink A Lot”